 I have a Bachelors in Child Development from California State University, Los Angeles and a Masters in Human Development with two specializations: (1) Development Across the Life Span; and (2) Leadership in Education and Social Services from Pacific Oaks College.
+I am currently working on another Masters but in Education with Teacher credentialing.
 I have been working with children for over 18 years.
 My experience includes assisting the teacher and working with children one-on-one; tutoring; and teaching my own preschool classroom.
 As a teacher assistant, I have worked one-on-one on all general subjects with various groups of children ranging from elementary through high school in the Los Angeles Unified School District.
 As a tutor, I worked for the We Can Foundation under the No Child Left Behind Act, also for the Los Angeles Unified School District.
 I tutored for this company for 7 years and taught elementary school through high school Math and English in preparation for the yearly standardized test.
 As a preschool teacher, I taught general subjects through interest based play and emergent curriculum.
 Moreover, I assisted families in building the foundation for necessary life skills, interest in learning and school.

 As a teacher, I love all the general subjects and the best part of my job is when my students demonstrate understanding in what I have taught them.
 Not only so, I could see that they had an enjoyable learning experience with me.
 Thus, my style of teaching is to create a safe, secure and comfortable learning environment where children feel at ease to ask questions and make mistakes.
 Learning should be enjoyable and not taxing.
 As a teacher, I am a life-long learner who is continually growing and I hope to extend the same excitement in learning for my students.